Venice

 Laugh your evening away at the world famous Comedy Store, a dim dive of a comedy club where you’re almost certain to see stand-up legends and sitcom stars any night of the week.

 This tightly packed, 24/7 city center has balanced Art Deco history with a 21st-century building boom that’s transformed Koreatown into one of L.A.’s most exciting neighborhoods.
 From Korean BBQ joints to raucous karaoke bars, most of Koreatown’s best spots are spread out across the area, but along Wilshire Boulevard between Vermont and Western Avenues is where you’ll find the most going on.
 Sixth Street in particular has a dense stretch of bars and restaurants packed in.
-The area is well served by Metro’s D Line (Purple), so skip the hassle of street parking and allow yourself to imbibe a steady stream of soju in one of L.A.’s most vibrant neighborhoods.

 EAT

 For KBBQ, try Daedo Sikdang, a pared-down homage to South Korea’s hanu beef where the helpful staff will guide you through the meal.
 On the other hand, Guelaguetza is Koreatown’s most memorable restaurant, but you won’t find bimbimbap or galbi here.
-This place serves incredible Oaxacan food—the rich black mole-topped tamales—as well as its tlayudas, pizza-like corn cakes, that are phenomenal.
+This place serves incredible Oaxacan food—with rich black mole-topped tamales—as well as its tlayudas, pizza-like corn cakes, that are phenomenal.

 DRINK